telerik/blazor-docs/knowledge-base/grid-incell-dropdown-opening-behavior.md

 ## Steps to Reproduce

-You can try runing the snippet below to reproduce the described behavior.
+You can try running the snippet below to reproduce the described behavior.
 It showcases a Grid with large portion of records to demonstrate how slow rendering performance can affect the behavior of a DropDownList in InCell edit mode.

+To reproduce, double click quickly a row in the `Role` column.

 ````CSHTML
 @* Grid with slow rendering performance causing issue with the DropDownList opening *@